 So imagine yourself as a Millennial that grew up in a beautiful suburban comfy home, chauffeured everywhere to the age of 18.
 Then lives in a state of the art modern Apartment, with every luxury from age 18-26, at an expense they have never had to earn, as the funds to afford that lifestyle were either borrowed or supplied by a parent.

 Pretty cool life right?
 Is there anything wrong with that?
 Well no. Nothing.
 This is the reality of this generation.
 It’s what our grandparents and parents wanted for their children, a better life.

 So why does this change the # 1 rule of real estate, Location Location Location?

 Because that phrase has been what has driven our real estate market around the world.
 The home near the ocean, the lake, the city center, the park, the mountains, the view or the convenience.
 These are the reasons why the same homes decade after decade get remodeled and updated and continue to go up and up in value.
 Until now.

 Now, the Millennial doesn’t value any of the above described “values” or perceived value.
 No, you ask?
 For many reasons.
 Think about what we just discussed above.
-Millennials are mobile, they work from home or an airplane or on a lap top a Starbucks.
+Millennial's are mobile, they work from home or on an airplane or a lap top, maybe even from Starbucks.
 They are more introvert and want privacy in their own room or space.
 They are use to seclusion of their headphones or earbuds.
 They expect those high end finishes in a home as it’s their minimum standard.

-They never learned to change out a toilet or sand the old doors down to re-stain them.
+They never learned to change out a toilet or sand the old doors down, to re-stain them.
 They never pushed a lawn mower, shoveled snow or know how to change a tire.
-Their biggest decision in looking for somewhere to live is whether there is a gym attached or if not is there room for my Peloton?
+Their biggest decision in looking for somewhere to live is whether there is a workout room or is there room for my Peloton?
 (Cool Stationary bike)

 What about their pets, you ask?
 Millennials love pets!
 They have two dogs!
 Or more.
 They take them to the dog parks or camp bow wow for day care.